RichardAH/HumanUUID/README.md

 1. All data used in the hash must be sourced from the person's **official birth certificate.** However the data should also be checked against another form of government ID before a notary generates a `HumanUUID`.
 2. All names (including place names) are `UTF-32BE` encoded in 64 character fields.
 Unused characters must be filled with the null character `\u00000000`.
+3. All names, including place names must be in the exact case -- in the exact characters -- specified on the birth certificate.
+E.g. John Smith
 3. Given names fit in a single field.
 Where more than one name is given a null character is inserted between the names.
 4. Names fields may be truncated if the legitimate contents according to the above rules of the field is longer than 64 characters.
 5. Abbreviations must not be used.